 Note: Completion of all credential requirements, including all examinations, coursework, and other requirements, must be met before a candidate may participate in the graduation ceremony for the Master of Arts in Education: Teaching and have their degree posted.

-Any single-subject teaching candidate desiring to begin an internship in the fall semester must complete Preservice training during the Summer II session.
+Any Single Subject credential candidate desiring to begin an internship in the fall semester must complete preservice training during the Summer II session.
 This summer session consists of two 3-unit classes over six weeks and one English Language Learner Workshop/Pedagogy during the seventh week.

 Credential analysts are liaisons between graduate education candidates, school districts, and California’s Commission on Teacher Credentialing (CTC).
-They process requests for fingerprint clearance (Certificates of Clearance), and applications required to file credentials with the CTC.
-They review all potential candidate files as part of the admissions process.
 For more information, please contact (626) 815-5346.

 Frequently Asked Questions

 How many units do I take each semester?

 Students may take no more than 8 units per nine-week term, which includes a maximum of two methods or education classes and their corequisite field experiences (if appropriate).

 How long is a semester?